rob-blackbourn/JetBlack.Network/README.md

 "frames" which are discussed below.
 Note that when byte arrays are sent and received they may be fragmented (split into separate blocks).

-It is often more efficient to managed the byte arrays in a pool.
+It is often more efficient to manage the byte arrays in a pool.
 When we do this the buffers may be larger than the payload, so I use a trivial class to hold the byte array and payload length.